denim-squad/jean-around-the-world/README.md

 ***

 #### Challenges, learning, and future directions:
+A major challenge that we faced was CSS styling.
+Opting for CSS grid, we discovered that having nested CSS grids caused unexpected behavior.
+Also, it was tough to make some Material UI components responsive.
+The documentation did not seem to match what we worked with in some cases.
+From working through these challenges, we have learned how to develop a responsive user experience by making sure components behave responsively and are styled with a dynamic range of viewport sizes in mind.

-However, there are a number of things that we can improve on or have left undone.
-Outside of the incomplete project requirements, which are only extra optional features we can add,
+There are a number of things that we can improve on or have left undone.
+Outside of the [incomplete project requirements](#project-requirements), which are only extra optional features we can add, there are a number of things we can improve on:
+* the Google places API seems to return mostly restaurants/food options.
+We should add additional APIs to cater to a broader range of suggestions
+* we have not made our website fully responsive; we have a mock for a mobile design, but have not had the resources to implement it

 ***